It Started with The Weather Channel

 Smart Data Management

 NASA updates monthly, NOAA updates weekly, NSIDC updates daily.
-Our system knows these patterns and fetches new data exactly when it's available, not before and not after.
+Our system knows these cadences and fetches new data exactly when it's available.
+Not before, not after.

-Transparent Fallback Systems: When primary sources are temporarily unavailable, we use clearly labeled backup data with honest timestamps so you always know what you're looking at.
+Transparent Fallbacks: When a source is temporarily unavailable, clearly labeled backup data keeps the dashboard current while honest timestamps tell you exactly what you're looking at.

 Who This Serves